moshix/3270BBS/README.md

 This is the same code that runs [my Forum3270 BBS](https://www.moshix.tech:3270) for IBM 3270 terminals, [real](https://youtube.com/shorts/deyGhLtKzp8?si=_f4SYaz37xLR54Zj) and emulated.

-Just to make it clear, this BBS needs for acces with an **IBM 3270 terminal emulator**, not Putty, or telnet.
+Just to make it clear, this BBS need to be accessed with an **IBM 3270 terminal emulator**, not Putty, or telnet.

 ## Table of Contents